 What cultural souvenir would you recommend taking home from Turkey that isn’t the standard magnet or t-shirt?

 We’re not particularly religious but our families are, so we wound up buying most of our gifts at Meryem Ana Evi.
 They were selling many religious items like blessed pendants, holy oil, etc. Our families appreciated them very much.

 Do you have any other suggestions for alternatives to the tourist trail or any more information on the cuisine that you’d like to share?

 Try imam biyaldi.
 It refers to whole eggplant stuffed with onion, garlic, and tomato, and simmered in olive oil.
 We had it at highly regarded Ejder Restaurant by the old Roman aqueduct.

 Interestingly, imam biyaldi literally means ‘the imam fainted’.
 Its name is derived from the tale of a Turkish imam or Muslim leader who fainted upon hearing the cost of the ingredients or the amount of oil used to cook the dish.
 In any case, you may faint when you eat it.
 It’s delicious.

-If JB and Renée have convinced you that a trip to Izmir needs to be your next holiday, you can find more inspiration in our Izmir travel guide, which includes top restaurants, things to do and more.
+If JB and Renée have convinced you that a luxury Izmir holiday needs to be your next break, you can find more inspiration in our Izmir travel guide, which includes top restaurants, things to do and more.